 Westringia ‘Wynyabbie Gem’ is a hybrid between W. fruticosa and a mauve flowered form of W. eremicola.
-It arose in cultivation at Wynyabbie Nursery, Jindalee, Queensland.
-The cultivar name is derived from the nursery name.
+It arose in cultivation at Wynyabbie Nursery, Jindalee, Queensland in the 1970s.

 They are a great landscaping plant because their greyish-green foliage contrasts so well with many other darker green leaf plants – I plant them in groups of three to maximise this contrast.
 Their pale lilac/blue flowers also add to this contrasting effect.